 Performance in all assessments will be underpinned by acquiring the knowledge, understanding and skills specified for the qualification through learning by doing.
 We encourage holistic delivery and require the synoptic application of skills, knowledge and understanding.

 Exam Assessment:

-- 1 hour 30 minutes written examination
+- · 1 hour 30 minutes written examination

 - 70 marks

 - 40% of qualification

 - OCR-set and marked

-- Exam assessment in June 2019 and then every January and June.
+- Exam assessment in January or June. once other components have been completed.

 Non-exam Assessments: